Purecon/breath-of-the-wild-map/README.md

+## Credits
+Forked from WilmanDuffy botw-map github
+, thank you for the map source code.

+## Modification
+Implement A* algorithm for path finding in IF 2211 project.

+modified by: M.Furqon(13519184)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>